isomerpages/moe-methodistgirlssch/_secondary-cca/Visual and Performing Arts/Drama Society.md

 </div>

 In Physical Theatre and Film Production, the senior members learn the elements of physical theatre and how to write a production play script.
-The sessions help develop an area of expertise based on students’ own interests and teach them to apply the skills they have learnt.
+The sessions help develop an area of expertise based on students’ own interests and teach them to apply the skills they have learnt.&nbsp;&nbsp;